Kotlin Functions

 }

-• Syntax for declaring a function
+Syntax for Declaring a Function

-The syntax for declaring a function in Kotlin follows the pattern:
+The syntax for declaring a function is:

 }